AiviaCommunity/PythonForAivia/TestData/README.md

 See an example of an enhancement issue for adding a new Python recipe to the repository [here](https://github.com/AiviaCommunity/PythonForAivia/issues/3).

 Note that not all scripts need to pass these tests to be added.
-In some cases, your script may not apply to images of certain dimensions (e.g. an "in-place maximum intensity projection" recipe as shown here: ).
+In some cases, your script may not apply to images of certain dimensions (e.g. an "in-place maximum intensity projection" recipe only makes sense in 3D).
 This is OK!
 Please explain which cases are not applicable, and preferably use a try/catch or if/else structure to report these issues to the user in the Aivia log.